thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 --- abstract

-This document specifies variants of the Privacy Pass issuance protocol that allow for batched issuance of tokens.
+This document specifies two variants of the Privacy Pass issuance protocol that allow for batched issuance of tokens.
 These allow clients to request more than one token at a time and for issuers to issue more than one token at a time.